Valentine’s Day In NYC: The Ultimate Guide

 On Feb.
 14, save $5 off any Valentine’s Day Champagne Cruise with the code “INSIDER5.”

-Indulge yourselves on a nice glass of champagne.
+Indulge yourselves with a nice glass of champagne.

 ICE’s resident sommelier Ron Ciavolino is throwing a Valentine’s Day champagne gala that will begin with a variety of hors d’oeuvres and a tasting of various sparkling wines and end with a savory buffet.